What we know about the Omicron variant

 WHO reports that early evidence suggests that previous infection could offer less protection against Omicron in comparison to other variants of concern, such as Delta.
 Information is still limited though and we will share updates as it becomes available.

 You should get vaccinated even if you’ve previously had COVID-19.
 While people who recover from COVID-19 may develop some natural immunity to the virus, we do not yet know how long it lasts or how well you are protected.
 Vaccines offer more reliable protection.
+Get vaccinated when it is your turn, in accordance with the local guidelines.

 Do current COVID-19 tests detect the Omicron variant?